-This council looks at ways to strengthen transportation education and technology transfer programs for practitioners and students from multiple disciplines, and provides advice on ongoing and special information and outreach activities to facilitate implementation of research results.
+This council looks at ways to strengthen transportation education and technology transfer programs for practitioners and students from multiple disciplines, and provides advice on ongoing and special information outreach activities to facilitate implementation of research results.

 Activities of the Education and Engagement Council include: